markaren/E-book_cpp/cmake.md

 For more information see [The Pitchfork Layout](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs).

-## Creating a CMake project
+## Manually creating a CMake project

-In your project directory, create a file named `CMakeLists.txt`.
+In your selected project directory, create a file named `CMakeLists.txt`.
 This file contains instructions for CMake to configure and generate build files.

-Creating a new Project in CLion will do this for you.
+> Note: Creating a new Project in CLion will do this for you.

 Here's a basic `CMakeLists.txt` example: